ValldHebron-Bioinformatics/minMutFinder/README.md

 ## License

 This project, **minMutFinder**, is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
 You are free to use, modify, and distribute this software under the terms of this license.
 For more details, refer to the [LICENSE](./LICENSE) file.

 ---

+## Citing minMutFinder

+A research paper on **minMutFinder** is currently in progress.
+In the meantime, please cite this GitHub repository as follows:

+> Prats-Méndez I. **minMutFinder**: Minority Mutations Finder.
+2024.
+Available from: https://github.com/yourusername/minMutFinder

+Currently, **minMutFinder** has been tested with viral datasets.
+In future developments, it will be expanded to handle bacterial datasets and larger organisms.
+Additionally, there are plans to explore its application in oncologic data for cancer research.

+---